Girls Who Drive.

 9. You don’t drive often enough

-Just like any other skill, driving is something that takes practice.
 The more you do it, the better you’ll become at it.

-But if you only get behind the wheel a few times a year, then you’re not going to have many opportunities to improve your skills.
+However, if you only get behind the wheel a few times a year, then you’re not going to have many opportunities to improve your skills.

 10. You don’t listen to other drivers

-As much as we hate to hear it, other drivers give us lots of feedback on our driving whether through their words, facial expressions, or honks.
+As much as we hate to hear it, other drivers give us lots of feedback on our driving, whether through their words, facial expressions, or honks.

 And whether we like it or not, other drivers can actually be a great resource when it comes to improving our own driving skills.